- WEDDING STATIONERY

-Q) I would like to order my Wedding Stationery now, so I know it has been organised even though I don't require my order for some time.
+Q) I would like to order my Stationery now, so I know it has been organised even though I don't require my order for some time.
 What do I need to do as I don't want pay in full this far in advance?

 Q) Do you provide samples, as I would like to see a sample before I place my order?

 A) Yes, samples are charged at the individual price per item.
 Please order online and enter the quantity as 1.
-If you subsequently place an order we will deduct the cost of the item from your order total.
+If you subsequently place an order we will deduct the cost of the sample from your order total.

 A) You can pay using either of the following methods: